 Several of my clients have asked how I was able develop the financial flexibility to launch a business during a pandemic.
 This decision wasn’t easy, but was the culmination of a 20-year financial journey.
-The lessons I’ve learned underpin how I approach wealth-building and how I coach clients.
+And the lessons I’ve learned underpin how I approach wealth-building and coach clients.
 So, I’m sharing my story with you.

 A Life Long Learner

 From an early age, I found fulfillment in supporting people in their personal growth.
 In my first career as an elementary-school teacher, I immersed myself in my classroom, striving to create an energetic community that celebrated each child and promoted learning.
 A life-long learner myself, with my first paycheck, I dove into self-study in personal finance reading about retirement planning, investing, accounting, and other financial topics.
 I opened a ROTH IRA, and set a goal to contribute the maximum amount each year.